10 of the Best Long-Term Stocks to Buy in This Bear Market

 At present, Okta is the undisputed leader in this space, with a ton of momentum to further separate itself from competitors over the next few years.
 Consequently, I easily see this company as a double-digit revenue grower over the next decade.
 The software business model also features high gross margins with tremendous scalability, so that double-digit revenue growth should drive far bigger profit growth.

 I see Okta as able to hit $10 in earnings per share by 2030.
-Based on an average application software average 35-times forward multiple, that implies a $350 price target by the end of the decade — more than double today’s price tag.
+Based on an average application software average 35-times forward multiple, that implies a $350 price target by the end of the decade — about double today’s price tag.

 Best Long-Term Stocks to Buy: Shopify (SHOP)